 In an interview conducted in New York on June 5, 2019, Rourke discussed Blitz Vega as well as some of his other projects.

 How did you meet and start working with Kav?

 We were this ‘a couple of ex-pats abroad’ kind of thing.
-I think that brought us closer together.
+That brought us closer together.
 I was making trips to LA at least twice a month, for DJing and stuff.
-I don’t DJ so much anymore, but we’d always meet up try and get some work done or get some ideas down at least.
-I was working on the D.A.R.K.
-Project with Deloras [O’Riordan of Cranberries] that came to a tragic end, which gave me some unexpected free time, and Kav happened to be free.
+I don’t DJ so much anymore, but we’d always meet up, try and get some work done or get some ideas down at least.
+At the time I had been working on the D.A.R.K. project with Deloras [O’Riordan of Cranberries] that came to a tragic end, which gave me some unexpected free time, and Kav happened to be free.
 I think the stars were aligned, and it was the right time for us to work together.

 In starting up Blitz Vega, did you have specific ideas of what you were going for sound-wise?

 Andy Rourke: We had a certain sound in mind, how we wanted things to go, based on our influences.
 So, like Stooges, David Bowie, New York Dolls, and the very edgy kind of stuff like Velvet Underground and Lou Reed.
 That was our template that we brought into the studio.
 It just happened so naturally.

 We recorded initially in the House of Blues in LA and then in a studio called New Monkey where we worked on the mixing desk that was used to record Ziggy Stardust.
 I think it still has some of the stardust attached; it was magical!
 It had something about it.
 Then more recently, we finished the EP at a place called Vaulted Sound, which is a new spot in downtown LA.
 We also did a recording at Abbey Road studio; we did it completely live, like people did in the old days.
 There were no overdubs, no anything.
 We just got a good sound and went for it.
 That live EP will be out after the summer, I think.